 Before joining CEL, Angele has served as the Edtech Sector Practice Co-Leader at Martin Trust Center for MIT Entrepreneurship, Community Development Fellow at EdSurge, Fellow at Education Pioneer, and Strategic Projects Summer Associate at Boston Public Schools.
 She also worked as a consultant at the Boston Consulting Group, where she had the privilege to work with schools, non-profits and governments in Greater China on their challenges related to strategy, growth, impact and efficiency.

 Angele holds an MBA degree from MIT Sloan School of Management, where she explored the intersection of education, management and innovation.
+She is also a certified Compassionate Systems Master Practitioner, working with other global leaders to cultivate deep thinking and well-being in the education space.

 Director of Connected Learning